China–El Salvador relations

-China–El Salvador relations are the bilateral relationships between the People's Republic of China and Republic of El Salvador.
-China maintains an embassy in San Salvador and El Salvador maintains an embassy in Beijing.
+The People's Republic of China (PRC) and Republic of El Salvador have maintained diplomatic relations since 2018.
+The PRC maintains an embassy in San Salvador and El Salvador maintains an embassy in Beijing.

 History

-Diplomatic ties between China and El Salvador were first established in 1933 when the Nationalist government held control of Mainland China while Taiwan was part of the Empire of Japan.
+Diplomatic ties between the Republic of China and El Salvador were first established in 1933 when the Nationalist government held control of mainland China while Taiwan was part of the Empire of Japan.
 El Salvador recognized the People's Republic of China on August 21, 2018.
 China's State Councillor and Foreign Minister Wang Yi held talks with El Salvador Foreign Minister Carlos Castaneda.
 They signed a joint communique on the establishment of diplomatic relations, deciding to recognize each other and establish diplomatic relations at an ambassadorial level from the date of the communique's signing.
-The government of El Salvador severed diplomatic ties with Taiwan in 2018 during the administration of Salvador Sánchez Cerén.
+The government of El Salvador severed diplomatic ties with Taiwan in 2018 during the administration of Salvador Sánchez Cerén under the Farabundo Martí National Liberation Front.

 Trade

 China exported US$1.5 billion of goods to El Salvador and imported US$105 million in 2019.
 The major commodities exported by China to El Salvador are machinery, textiles, plastic and rubbers, and various miscellaneous items.
-While the major commodities that El Salvador exports to China are electrical capacitors, raw sugar, and coffee.
+The major commodities that El Salvador exports to China are electrical capacitors, raw sugar, and coffee.
 Between 1995 and 2019, exports from El Salvador to China have increased at an annualized rate of 14.7%, while exports from China to El Salvador have increased at an annualized rate of 16.6%.